Resources - Faculty Development Day 2023

 Of special interest to new Faculty:

-• UCSF Wellness & Community provides opportunities and programming for everyone at UCSF to experience joy at work through healthy work-life experiences.
-Explore wellness resources, discounts, and program and events available to you and subscribe to our newsletter and opt-in channel to stay connected.
+Arts and Events provides opportunities and programming for everyone at UCSF to experience joy at work through community building experiences.
+Explore discounts, piano reservations, volunteer program, staff RCO’s and events available to you.
+Subscribe to our newsletter and opt-in channel on the UCSF Mobile App to stay connected.

 |Caring for the Caregiver||UCSF Health has developed the Caring for the Caregiver program to ensure that providers and staff are emotionally supported through the experience of patient care.
 Through the Caring for the Caregiver program, UCSF Health hopes to better coordinate support for providers and staff when they are involved in stressful patient care experiences.
 Caring for the Caregiver has established a peer support team to provide one-on-one, emotional first aid for all care team members at UCSF Health.